metabrainz/serviceregistrator/README.md

 have *explicitly published ports* (eg, using `-p` or `-P`).
 For containers running in host network mode, it will pick *exposed ports*.

+**IMPORTANT**:
 If no `SERVICE_NAME` or matching `SERVICE_<port>_NAME` can be found, service will be skipped.
+That's a main difference with registrator which registers everything it finds.

 ### IP